open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/daemon.sh start nuve

+6. Choose any nuve instance machine to run th sample application server for quick MCU service validation.

+        cd Release-<Version>/
         bin/daemon.sh start app
    > **Note**: You can also deploy the sample application server on separated machine, follow instructions at Release-<Version>/extras/basic_example/README.md

-6. Choose machines to run cluster-managers.
+7. Choose machines to run cluster-managers.
 These machines do not need to be visible to clients, but should be visible to nuve and all workers.
-7. Edit the configurations of cluster-manager in Release-<Version>/cluster_manager/cluster_manager.toml.
+8. Edit the configurations of cluster-manager in Release-<Version>/cluster_manager/cluster_manager.toml.

     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.

-8. Run the cluster-manager on each machine with following commands:
+9. Run the cluster-manager on each machine with following commands:

         cd Release-<Version>/
         bin/daemon.sh start cluster-manager

-9. Choose worker machines to run portals.
+10. Choose worker machines to run portals.
 These machines must be visible to clients.
-10. Edit the configuration items of portal in Release-<Version>/portal/portal.toml.
+11. Edit the configuration items of portal in Release-<Version>/portal/portal.toml.
+    - Make sure the [mongo.dataBaseURL] points to the MongoDB instance
     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
     - Make sure the [portal.ip_address] or [portal.networkInterface] points to the correct network interface which the clients’ signaling and control messages are expected to connect through.
-    - The [portal.roles.<role>] section defines the authorized action list for specific role and the [portal.roles.<role>.<action>] section defines the action attributes for this role.

-11. Run the portal on each machine with following commands:
+12. Run the portal on each machine with following commands:

         cd Release-<Version>/
         bin/daemon.sh start portal

-12. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agent and/or sip-agent.
+13. Choose a worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agent and/or sip-agent.
 This machine must be visible to other agent machines.
 If webrtc-agent or sip-agent is running on it, it must be visible to clients.

     - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible seperated machine.

-13. Edit the configuration items in Release-<Version>/{audio,video,session,webrtc,access,sip}_agent/agent.toml.
+14. Edit the configuration items in Release-<Version>/{audio,video,session,webrtc,avstream,recording,sip}_agent/agent.toml.
     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
     - Make sure the [cluster.ip_address] or [cluster.network_interface] points to the correct network interface through which the media streams will flow to other cluster nodes.

+    Special for session-agent, edit session_agent/agent.toml
+    - Make sure the [mongo.dataBaseURL] points to the MongoDB instance.
+    - The [session.roles.<role>] section defines the authorized action list for specific role and the [session.roles.<role>.<action>] section defines the action attributes for this role.

-14. Initialize and run agent worker.
+15. Initialize and run agent worker.

     1) Initialize agent workers for the first time execution if necessary

-       For avstream-agent or recording-agent, follow these steps:
+       For webrtc-agent, video-agent, avstream-agent or recording-agent, follow these steps:

             cd Release-<Version>/
-            access_agent/install_deps.sh

-        For webrtc-agent, follow these steps:

-            cd Release-<Version>/
-            webrtc_agent/install_deps.sh

-        For video-agent, follow these steps:

-            cd Release-<Version>/
-            video_agent/install_deps.sh
+            [webrtc/video/avstream/recording]_agent/install_deps.sh

        If you want to enable GPU-acceleration for video-agent through Media Server Studio, follow these steps: